-Rose Marie Arce is a senior producer for CNN based in New York and has served on the boards of the National Association of Hispanic Journalists the National Lesbian and Gay Journalists Association, as well as the San Francisco State University Newswatch project.
+Rose Marie Arce is a senior producer for Starfish Media Group based in New York and has served on the boards of the National Association of Hispanic Journalists the National Lesbian and Gay Journalists Association, as well as the San Francisco State University Newswatch project.
 Arce has won two Emmy awards for Spot News and Investigative Reporting.
 As a print reporter, most recently for New York Newsday, she shared the Pulitzer Prize for Spot News Reporting.

 Hendrik Hertzberg is a staff writer for The New Yorker.
 He served on the White House staff throughout the Carter administration and was President Carter’s chief speech writer during his last two years in office.
 He then served two terms as editor of The New Republic.
 Hertzberg is the author of Politics: Observations & Arguments, and, most recently, ¡Obamanos!
 He has won four National Magazine Awards.